atulat/atulat/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/atulat?tab=repositories](https://github.com/atulat?tab=repositories)

-- 💬 Ask me about **Data Science, Meta Verse, Blockchain, Impact of Tech**
+- 💬 Ask me about **Data Science, Meta Verse, Blockchain**

+- 💬 Since I am an **ex - Civil Service Aspirant**, you can ask me about **Indian History, Geogrpahy, Politics, Governance, Economics, Public Health, ..**

 - 📫 How to reach me **atulat1996@gmail.com**